krasmussen37/proto_loc/00_clinerules/01_project_overview_DRAFT.md

 # proto_loc | Project Overview

-This project is structured into **two phases** to build and utilize a comprehensive analytics platform:
+This project is structured into **two phases** to 1-build and 2-utilize a comprehensive analytics platform:

 ## Key Objectives

-- **Full-Stack Platform:** Deliver a stable, feature-complete analytics platform that can run locally, mirroring capabilities of our Analytics Cloud Tech Partner's production environment.
+- **Full-Stack Platform:** Deliver a stable, feature-complete analytics platform that can run locally, mirroring capabilities of common Analytics Cloud Tech Partner production environments.

 - **Simplicity in Setup:** Favor simple, well-documented configuration steps over complex automation.
-Some manual setup is acceptable to keep deployment straightforward.
+Some manual, well-documented, setup is acceptable to keep deployment straightforward.

 - **Data Refresh Flexibility:** Enable periodic manual refresh of source data during prototyping.
 (Full automation of data pipelines will be handled later in a production cloud environment.)

-- **Showcase & Community Value:** Provide a forkable platform as a live example of our analytics-to-AI capabilities, useful for community demonstrations and marketing.
+- **Showcase & Community Value:** Provide a fork able platform as a live example of our analytics-to-AI capabilities, useful for community demonstrations and marketing.

 - **Training & Skill Development:** Use this integrated stack as a training ground for team onboarding, continuous learning, and skill validation (even as part of talent evaluation), covering all key aspects of data analytics projects.

 ----
 ## Phase 1: Analytics Platform Infrastructure

 **Focus:** Building the core infrastructure of the analytics platform.
 This phase involves assembling all necessary components (data ingestion, transformation, orchestration, storage, BI, etc.) to create a full-stack environment similar to an enterprise analytics cloud platform.
-The outcome is a local, rapidly deployable setup that closely resembles the Analytics Cloud Tech Partner’s environment.
+The outcome is a local, rapidly deployable setup that closely resembles common Analytics Cloud Tech Partner platform environments.

 **Approach:** Emphasize configuration clarity and stability.
 Phase 1 may include manual setup steps that are clearly documented rather than fully automated scripts.
 This trade-off ensures the platform remains easy to understand and adjust.
 The Phase 1 documentation (in this `.clinerules` series) is geared towards technical users and AI coding agents responsible for setting up and configuring the system.